therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 SAIOS has been tested on lightweight, locally hosted LLMs running on consumer hardware.

-While these models exhibit higher raw variance and lower reasoning depth compared to large cloud-hosted systems, SAIOS maintains:
+Even on constrained models, SAIOS maintains:

 * Governance stability
 * Identity coherence
 * Structured execution flow

-This demonstrates that SAIOS operates independently of model scale and can function within constrained inference environments.
+Demonstrating that SAIOS operates independently of model scale and can function within limited inference environments.

 ---